 Most importantly, make sure you pop your peperomia in the perfect spot, with semi-shade and warmer temperatures.
 It will purify your air while looking pretty, and this- all year round!

 You really won’t need more reasons to make this perfect potted plant your next pick.
-Add a touch 'hope’ (and some cleaner air) to your home today.
+Add a touch of 'hope’ (and some cleaner air) to your home today.

 So, there you have it.
-Your go-to handbook when considering growing the Peperomia hope in your home.
+Your go-to handbook when considering growing the Peperomia Hope in your home.
 Make sure you give your plant the right soil and just a little bit of love.